tomjoht/tomjoht.github.io/_posts/2015/9/2015-09-28-what-platforms-is-everyone-using-for-api-docs.md

 As for the most common platforms, I'd say that static site generators are really popular right now.
 Platforms like Jekyll, Middleman, and Docpad are great for developer doc sites in part because they plug well into the UX toolset.
 If the doc needs to sell the product, the UX person can help make that happen.

 If you find a developer doc site (especially an API doc site) that uses DITA or some other XML solution, let me know.
 They're rare birds but they do exist.
 Salesforce, Oracle, SAP, IBM, Couchbase, and other large companies frequently use DITA.
-But if it's a small company, it's highly unlikely they're using DITA.
+But if it's a small company, it's unlikely they're using DITA.
+DITA is more recognizable from the information typing patterns than the online help output.